 06Who can help you?

-Thank you for your interest in Horizon B.C.
+Thank you for your interest in the BC Francophone Immigration Program,

-Unfortunately, at this stage, Horizon B.C. cannot help you in your efforts.
-Horizon B.C. is mandated to help people who already have an immigration status to settle in B.C.
+Unfortunately, at this stage, the BC Francophone Immigration Program cannot help you in your efforts.
+The BC Francophone Immigration Program is mandated to help people who already have an immigration status to settle in British Columbia.
 Only the Government of Canada through IRCC (Immigration, Refugees and Citizenship Canada) and the government of the province of British Columbia via WelcomeBC will be able to support you in your immigration process.

 However, below you will find two links to assist you with assessing your eligibility and discovering the different resources available to you to immigrate to Canada: